paulajulve/contactsList/README.md

 Gracefully shut down the project with `docker-compose down`.

 ## Run the tests
-You can run the tests from the console with `docker-compose run web rake test`
+You can run the tests from the console with `make test`